“Thanks for helping us!” These were the words of a stranger I past twice today on my morning run.

 With a big smile on her face, she said, “Thanks for helping us!”

 She could have thought, “Oh, crap, here comes some guy and I’m going to have to stop and pull my dog off the sidewalk.
 How annoying!
-Why isn’t the jackass running in street!”
+Why isn’t this jackass running in street!”
 (That’s probably how I would have reacted.)

 But she saw me as an ally, someone who briefly came into her life to help her train her dog.
 I was a blessing, not a curse, an ally, not an enemy.